 Every family unit will be impacted differently, and in all situations, a restructuring of relationships within the family is necessary in homes troubled by addiction.
 Children of alcoholics and drug addicted parents are more likely to get into trouble, perform poorly in school or become substance abusers themselves.,

-The Importance of Family in Addiction and Recovery
+The Important Family Role in Addiction Recovery

+Family therapy is substantial to successful addiction recovery treatment.
 The spouses, children, parents and siblings of people with addictions are affected on multiple levels by their loved one’s substance abuse.
 Likewise, these people also have a positive or negative impact on the development of addiction.
 When someone you care for has a drug or alcohol abuse problem, the natural reaction is to want to do whatever you can to help him or her fix the problem.

 In general, the intentions are always good, but it can be difficult to make the distinction between helping and enabling.
 In short, helping is doing something for someone who cannot do it alone.
 Enabling is doing something for a person who can and should be handling the task solo.